Azure/WordPress-Azure-VirtualMachine/README.md

 [For more information on this quickstart template](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/wordpress-single-vm-ubuntu/)

-**This documentation is for v4 of vaibbavisk20/deploy_wordpress_vm_azure**

 ## Inputs

-Please install the Azure OIDC app from the GitHub Marketplace to populate the below inputs as secrets in your repo
+Please install the Configure-Azure-Settings app from the GitHub Marketplace to populate the below inputs as secrets in your repo

 - **client-id** (required): Client ID used for Azure login.
 - **tenant-id** (required): Tenant ID used for Azure login.